Plan Your Visit

 3. Buy your ticket.

 WasabiCon is a ticketed event, and you must purchase admission to attend.
-There are three different tickets available for purchase: Saturday only, Sunday only or a Weekend pass.
-We recommend a Weekend (2-day) pass in order to have time to comfortably experience everything, but you can still have a fulfilling time on a single day admission.
+There are four different tickets available for purchase: Friday only, Saturday only, Sunday only or a Weekend pass.
+We recommend a Weekend (3-day) pass in order to have time to comfortably experience everything, but you can still have a fulfilling time on a single day admission.
 There are often “early bird” discounts if you buy a Weekend pass sooner rather than later.
 Click here to see ticket prices and information.

 4. Reserve a hotel room.